January 9, 2026

 Verify the conditioning system output moisture at the start of each production run and after any blend change.
 If moisture varies during a run — typically caused by conditioning system drift or incoming leaf moisture variation — the feed rate control system must compensate automatically.
 Ensure the PLC-controlled feed rate system is set to respond to weight control feedback in real time.

-2. Feed Rate Calibration
+Factor 2 — Feed Rate Calibration

 The tobacco feeder’s feed rate must be calibrated to match the cigarette maker’s production speed at the current product specification.
 Feed rate is typically expressed in grams per minute delivered to the maker at a given CPM.
 At the start of each production run verify the feed rate setpoint matches the current product weight specification and maker speed.
-If the maker speed changes during a run — due to a format change or speed adjustment — the feeder’s PLC must update the feed rate setpoint automatically.

 Calibrate the feed rate at each scheduled maintenance interval using a direct weight measurement — collect feeder output over a timed period, weigh it, and compare against the setpoint.
 Adjust the PLC setpoint if the measured output deviates from specification by more than the permitted tolerance.
+If the maker speed changes during a run, the feeder’s PLC must update the feed rate setpoint automatically.

-3. Hopper Fill Level
+Factor 3 — Hopper Fill Level

 The tobacco hopper fill level affects feed flow consistency more than most engineers anticipate.
 A full hopper — above 70 percent capacity — creates excess material pressure on the lower feed belt, causing the belt to push more tobacco than the setpoint requires.
 An empty hopper — below 30 percent — causes surge and starvation cycles as material falls unevenly onto the belt.
-Maintain hopper fill level between 30 and 70 percent throughout the production run.
-Configure the hopper replenishment system to top up in small frequent additions rather than large infrequent dumps.

 The weight control sensor — typically a microwave or beta-gauge density sensor positioned at the cigarette maker — provides the feedback signal that the feeder’s PLC uses to trim the feed rate in real time.
 A drifted or incorrectly calibrated sensor produces incorrect feedback — causing the PLC to adjust the feed rate in the wrong direction and worsening weight variation rather than correcting it.
-Calibrate weight control sensors at each scheduled maintenance interval using certified calibration standards.

 Belt tension and roller condition directly affect feed rate consistency.
 A slack belt slips under the tobacco load — delivering less tobacco than the PLC setpoint requires.
 A worn roller creates an uneven nip point — causing inconsistent tobacco compression and flow variation.
-Inspect belt tension and roller wear at each scheduled maintenance interval.
-Replace belts and rollers at the manufacturer’s specified wear limit — do not wait for visible failure.

 Troubleshooting Common Tobacco Feeder Accuracy Problems

-Problem — Consistent cigarette overweight: Reduce feed rate setpoint in small increments and recheck weight.
+Consistent cigarette overweight: Reduce feed rate setpoint in small increments and recheck weight.
 Verify hopper fill level is not above 70 percent.
 Check whether a recent blend change increased tobacco density — denser blends deliver more weight per unit volume and require feed rate reduction.

-Problem — Weight variation — not consistent over or under: This indicates a flow uniformity problem.
+Weight variation — not consistent over or under: This indicates a flow uniformity problem.
 Check the hopper fill level control system for surging.
-Check the primary processing blend consistency — if cut width varies the feeder cannot compensate.
+Check primary processing blend consistency — if cut width varies the feeder cannot compensate.
 Verify sensor calibration — a fluctuating sensor signal causes the PLC to hunt and produces weight variation rather than stability.

-Problem — Feeder stoppages during production: Check tobacco moisture — moist tobacco clumps and blocks the feed path.
+Feeder stoppages during production: Check tobacco moisture — moist tobacco clumps and blocks the feed path.
 Check the hopper for bridging — where tobacco forms an arch above the outlet.
-Verify the belt and roller condition for wear-related stoppages.
+Verify belt and roller condition for wear-related stoppages.
 Check the PLC for fault codes indicating sensor or motor faults.

-Maintenance Schedule for Consistent Tobacco Feeder Accuracy
+Maintenance Schedule for Consistent Feeder Accuracy

-- Every shift: Check hopper fill level control, verify feed rate setpoint matches product specification, visually inspect belt condition
+• Every shift: Check hopper fill level control, verify feed rate setpoint matches product specification, visually inspect belt condition

-- Every week: Calibrate feed rate by direct weight measurement, verify weight control sensor response, check roller alignment
+• Every week: Calibrate feed rate by direct weight measurement, verify weight control sensor response, check roller alignment

-- Every month: Full belt and roller inspection and replacement if at wear limit, clean all tobacco contact surfaces, verify PLC setpoints against product specification sheet
+• Every month: Full belt and roller inspection and replacement if at wear limit, clean all tobacco contact surfaces, verify PLC setpoints against product specification sheet

-- Every quarter: Full sensor calibration with certified standards, lubricate all bearing points, verify hopper replenishment system timing and fill level control
+• Every quarter: Full sensor calibration with certified standards, lubricate all bearing points, verify hopper replenishment system timing and fill level control

 Frequently Asked Questions